 Popular Post Bryan Posted August 2 Popular Post Report Share Posted August 2 LabVIEW has been my forte throughout my quarter-century or so of employment.
 It's what has made me most valuable to present and past employers, (and is what I enjoy doing the most).
 My only real concern at this point would be in finding another job within my purview, that wouldn't require me to relocate my family, should I not be able to continue working for my current employer.
 In the current state of things, I'm not concerned - but often wonder if I should be.
 3 Quote Link to comment

-xiongxinwei Posted August 5 Author Report Share Posted August 5 On 8/3/2024 at 3:09 AM, Bryan said: LabVIEW has been my forte throughout my quarter-century or so of employment.
+xiongxinwei Posted August 5 Author Report Share Posted August 5 On 8/2/2024 at 7:09 PM, Bryan said: LabVIEW has been my forte throughout my quarter-century or so of employment.
 It's what has made me most valuable to present and past employers, (and is what I enjoy doing the most).
 My only real concern at this point would be in finding another job within my purview, that wouldn't require me to relocate my family, should I not be able to continue working for my current employer.
 In the current state of things, I'm not concerned - but often wonder if I should be.
-Because of the globalization of trade, European and American companies to bring LabVIEW to China, in the past decade or so test equipment software are mainly developed using LabVIEW, but in recent years the situation is turbulent, reverse globalization, China's rising labor costs, resulting in a large number of European and American companies to withdraw from China, and at present NI's support is not good in China, resulting in many people do not look forward to the LabVIEW in the China's development.
+Expand Because of the globalization of trade, European and American companies to bring LabVIEW to China, in the past decade or so test equipment software are mainly developed using LabVIEW, but in recent years the situation is turbulent, reverse globalization, China's rising labor costs, resulting in a large number of European and American companies to withdraw from China, and at present NI's support is not good in China, resulting in many people do not look forward to the LabVIEW in the China's development.
 Quote Link to comment

 infinitenothing Posted August 9 Report Share Posted August 9 In the COVID supply chain shake up, we saw some of the dangers of being so dependent and locked into NI and the blackbox that is LabVIEW so we're trying to do more custom design on our own.
 I've been doing some cool stuff with Python and Verilog.
 One of my co-workers is doing more with micro-controllers.
 Quote Link to comment

-Rolf Kalbermatter Posted August 12 Report Share Posted August 12 On 8/2/2024 at 4:56 AM, mcduff said: NI seems seems to be pushing solutions such as Flex Logger, Instrument Studio, etc, instead of LabVIEW.
-(Interestingly, those solutions look like they were built with NXG. ) Not quite, they don't use NXG to create these application.
+Rolf Kalbermatter Posted August 12 Report Share Posted August 12 On 8/2/2024 at 2:56 AM, mcduff said: NI seems seems to be pushing solutions such as Flex Logger, Instrument Studio, etc, instead of LabVIEW.
+(Interestingly, those solutions look like they were built with NXG. ) Expand Not quite, they don't use NXG to create these application.
 NXG is truly and definitely dead.
 But they use the according C# frameworks and widget libraries they were creating for NXG.
 1 Quote Link to comment

 LogMAN Posted August 13 Report Share Posted August 13 This was also mentioned in their blog post when they discontinued LabVIEW NXG: Our Commitment to LabVIEW as we Expand our Software Portfolio - NI Community Quote To build on the success of LabVIEW, we developed the NXG Platform which has enabled an entirely new set of offerings such as the NXG Web Module, SystemDesigner, FlexLogger, InstrumentStudio, VeriStand, and Digital Pattern Editor.
-Quote Link to comment
+Expand Quote Link to comment

 Bean Posted September 16 Report Share Posted September 16 (edited) There should be plenty of work for LabVIEW pros for a long time to come maintaining all the code that's out there, especially as newer developers pass over LabVIEW for Python.
 AI just makes coding in Python soooo fast.
 I'm no longer at Genuen, but we did make a LabVIEW-Python connector for those who would like to cross the streams (e.g. run Python scripts that control your LabVIEW manual control screen).
 It's solid.
 I'm attaching a screenshot from Keywords Everywhere so you can see some numbers on search interest.
 Yes, Google has adjusted the way it reports this a few times, but fwiw, they have Python heading the other direction.
 Edited September 16 by Bean typo, more context on TestScript Quote Link to comment